Texas (TX) lease form

 Revun generates a Texas-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: Texas Property Code, Title 8, Chapter 92 (Residential Tenancies).
+Governing statute: Texas Property Code Chapter 92.
 Confirm current requirements or consult an attorney before finalizing a lease.

 Texas lease FAQ